SITE RENOVATION

 I'm sure that most of these people don't mean anything negative by it.
 They're not out to rattle my cage (usually).

-It's just that we're conditioned to using certain phrases from our own cultures.
+It's just that we're conditioned to using certain phrases from our own cultures without thinking.
 Yet, how many times would it be better, nicer to have something positive pop out of our mouths?

 Friday, April 20, 2012